 Easter is a few sleeps away.

-While families can’t host their traditional Easter egg hunts because of social distancing guidelines, West Ryde Dental Clinic is coming up with a unique way for people to enjoy the holiday
+While families can’t host their traditional Easter egg hunts because of social distancing guidelines, My Local Dentists West Ryde is coming up with a unique way for people to enjoy the holiday

 Like most things right now, Easter celebrations are not going to look the same this year.